This guide explains who is eligible for Access to Work and how to apply.

 - National Insurance Number

-- The name, work phone number and email address of a workplace contact, e.g. your manager
+- the name, work phone number and email address of a workplace contact, such as your manager

-When applying for Access to Work, you are not guaranteed any set amount of money and therefore cannot appeal the amount of money you have been awarded.
-If you are not happy with the contents of your Access to Work package, then you can ask for it to be reconsidered by a different Access to Work Advisor.
+You cannot formally appeal against an Access to Work decision but you can ask for it to be reconsidered by a different Access to Work Adviser.
 You can do this by using the contact details at the top of your award letter.
 You can only ask for your application to be reconsidered once.

-If your work situation has changed, for example- you have moved to a new employer, then you can ask for your Access to Work award to be reviewed.
+If your work situation has changed, for example- you have moved to a new employer you can ask for your Access to Work award to be reviewed.

 If you are unhappy with the service offered by Access to Work Staff you can use the DWP Complaints Procedure.